 Participants who permanently discontinue study product use for one of the two study products for any reason (clinician-initiated or self-initiated) during the first or second study product use period may continue study participation by initiating the next (i.e., second or third) study product use period after consultation with the PSRT.
-Participants who permanently discontinue study product use for one of the two study products during the third product use period may continue study participation if they choose to use the other study product for the remainder of their study visits after consultation with the PSRT.
+Participants who permanently discontinue study product use for one of the two study products during the third product use period may continue study participation after consultation with the PSRT.

 Participants who permanently discontinue study product use for any reason (clinician-initiated or self-initiated) during both the first and second product use periods will be considered terminated from the study as continued study participation would be of no added benefit.
-Similarly, participants who permanently discontinue use of both study products during the third product use period, or at any time during the study, will be considered terminated from the study as continued participation would be of no added benefit.
-Participants will, however, be asked to complete the procedures outlined in the Product Use End/Early Termination Visit, if willing.
+Similarly, participants who permanently discontinue use of both study products for any clinician-initiated reason during the third product use period, or at any time during the study, will be considered terminated from the study as continued participation would be of no added benefit.
+Participants will, however, be asked to complete the procedures outlined in the PUEV, if willing.